Ask the ophthalmologist about...

 Ophthalmologist at Ashenhurst Eye, Calgary

 Dr. Vivian Hill is a pediatric ophthalmologist with particular interest in strabismus management in both children and adults.
 Her clinical practice in Calgary comprises patients of all ages.
 Dr. Hill is active in training residents and medical students, and she has been a longstanding examiner for the Royal College of Physicians and Surgeons of Canada.
-She also serves on the Board of Directors of the Canadian Ophthalmological Society.

 For Dr. Hill, the most rewarding aspect of being a pediatric ophthalmologist is the opportunity to make an impact on a patient’s vision not only in childhood but in a way that gives them the best possible chance of lifelong healthy vision.